-All professional staff are renewed PADI professionals with continuing education program and updating
+All professional staff is renewed PADI professionals with continuing education program and updating

-several hundreds of students in all levels.
+several hundreds of students at all levels.
 Our guides are very experienced with thousands of dives within

 our area and beyond.

-Our management team, secretary team, instructor team, dive master team, boats crews team, compressor
+Our management team, secretary team, instructor team, divemaster team, boat crews team, compressor

 operator team and maintenance team are highly trained, pleasant, environmental-conscious and always